ibbuilds/ibbuilds/README.md

 # Hey!
 I'm Ivan 👋

-I’m a full-stack engineer who believes in making ideas real through hard work, creativity, and persistence.
+A full-stack engineer who believes in making ideas real through hard work, creativity, and persistence.
 I want to keep growing and build things that truly make a difference, and I’m ready to put in all the effort it takes.
 I adapt, learn fast, and always push myself to improve, seeing every project as a step toward achieving my dreams.

 ---